Create HTML table listing of Windows directories and files

 Ever need to create an HTML file that lists all the files and folders in a particular Windows directory?
 Probably not something you’ll need to do very often, but it does come in handy every once in a while.

 For example, if you want to quickly create a list of all files and folders inside of a Window directory and send it to someone in a nice easy to view format.
-Earlier I had written about a program called Karen’s Directory Printer, a free program that prints a list of all files and folders in a Windows directory.
-However, it only allows you to save the list as a text file.
+Earlier I had written about how you can use either the command line or third-party apps to print a list of all files and folders in a Windows directory, however, those options only output to text, Word or Excel.

-DirHTML is a nifty program that pretty much does the same thing, generates a recursive list of files and folders, but outputs it as an HTML table with links!
-So you can actually open the file and click on any file to open the file in the web browser.
-Convenient for web developers possibly.
+DirHTML is a nifty program that pretty much does the same thing, generating a recursive list of files and folders, but outputs it as an HTML table with links!
+Therefore, you can actually click on any file to open the file in the web browser or with whatever the default application is for that file type.
+This could be very convenient for web developers working on a website locally.

-Across the top are anchors, which are basically links to all of the folders inside the directory you specified.
-After that, all files within the root folder and within each folder under the root is listed along with basic file attributes.
-You can click on any of the files and it’ll try to open them in the browser window.
+Across the top are anchors, which are links to all of the folders inside the directory you specified.
+After that, all files within the root folder and within each folder under the root are listed along with their basic file attributes.
+You can click on any of the files to open them.

 Once you download the program, simply run the dirhtml.exe file and you’ll get a configuration window like this: